professionalburgerflipper/MOVS/README.md

 ===============

 This Virtual Synthesiser was made for a school project.
-Written in C++, with help from the JUCE library
+Written in C++, with help from the JUCE API

 !!JUCE 6 or above is required!!
 (JUCER file provided)